Top 3PL Companies

-ShipBob is a 3PL company that has many fulfillment centers in different regions of several countries.
-This lets you split inventory across fulfillment centers, so ShipBob’s powerful algorithms route each order to the optimal fulfillment center that’s closest to your customer to optimize for time and money.
+ShipBob is a 3PL company that has many fulfilment centres in different regions of several countries.
+This lets you split inventory across fulfilment centres, so ShipBob’s powerful algorithms route each order to the optimal fulfilment centre that’s closest to your customer to optimise for time and money.

 This model puts your inventory closer to more shipping destinations to offer 2-day ground shipping to customers in those surrounding areas (and even scale across the globe).

 ShipBob takes a simplified pricing structure compared to most 3PLs, bundling picking, packing, and shipping into one fee for each order (for orders with more than four picks, there is an additional $0.20/pick for the fifth pick and after).
 ShipBob does not charge for packaging materials.

 Dimensional weight applies (taking a package’s dimensions into account to determine shipping rates, and not just weight).
 ShipBob also charges a monthly storage fee for each SKU in each location, as well as receiving inbound inventory as it arrives at the fulfilment centre.